 Increasingly, these companies are pursuing something more akin to traditional ridesharing, which involves the sharing of one vehicle by multiple riders to reduce vehicle trips.
 UberPOOL and Lyft Line, for example, allow drivers carrying a passenger to add additional passengers riding a similar route.
 These services are known as “ride-splitting,” since the passengers then split the cost of the trip.
 TNCs have also launched bus-like services that mimic traditional public transit, such as Lyft’s Shuttle service in some major cities.

 Transportation services that are shared among users, including public transit; taxis and limos; bikesharing; carsharing (round-trip, one-way, and personal vehicle sharing); ridesharing (car-pooling, van-pooling); ridesourcing; scooter sharing; shuttle services; neighborhood jitneys; and commercial delivery vehicles providing flexible goods movement.
 [TCRP Research Report 188]

-Scooter-sharing, a newly rapid phenomenon in shared mobility growth, is provided by private operators and include fleets of scooters that are dockless, electric, 2-wheeled, and are ridden while standing.
+Scootersharing, a rapidly growing phenomenon in shared mobility, is provided by private operators and include fleets of scooters that are dockless, electric, generally two-wheeled, and are ridden while standing or, less commonly, sitting.
+The form factor of these vehicles is more akin to a kick-scooter than a Vespa or moped.
 These scooters are usually available to users by the minute or hour, and are typically used for one-way trips.